rmkit-dev/rmkit/src/remux/README.md

 1. via code configuration - edit config.launcher.cpy
 2. add a binary to the remux watch dir on the remarkable
+3. using draft remarkable configuration files

 ## Building

-run `make remux` from the root dir of rmkit
+run `make remux` from the root dir of rmkit to build it. then run `make install_remux` to copy remux to the remarkable.
+Finally, if you want to make the installation permanent, change into this directory and run `make install_service` followed by `make start_service`